METALS-Copper dips as inventory build raises fears of excess supply

 By Peter Hobson

-LONDON, Feb 18 (Reuters) - Copper prices fell on Tuesday as deliveries into exchange warehouses raised fears that lower demand could cause a supply glut, with Apple saying the coronavirus outbreak in China was damaging its business.
+LONDON, Feb 18 (Reuters) - Copper prices fell on Tuesday as deliveries into exchange warehouses raised fears that lower demand due to an outbreak of coronavirus could cause a supply glut.

+Other industrial metals also fell, as warnings from Apple and HSBC that the outbreak was damaging their businesses pulled down global equities markets.

+The dollar meanwhile strengthened towards last year’s 2-1/2 year high, pressuring metals by making them costlier for buyers with other currencies.

 The metal used in power and construction is down 9% from its January high but has recovered from Feb.
 3’s low of $5,523.

-The virus and efforts to contain its spread have slowed Chinese industry, reducing consumption of metals but also their production.
-China is the world’s biggest metals user and producer.
+The virus and efforts to contain its spread have slowed Chinese industry, reducing both consumption and production of metals in the world’s biggest commodities market.

 “We’ve had the first LME delivery since the virus emerged, so that could be raising concern over potentially more to come,” said Deutsche Bank analyst Nick Snowdon.